Athletes who throw things should alternate between heavy and light

 But how should one carry out the heavy and light ball workouts?
 Research completed in Russia suggests that it might be advisable to go through a preliminary period of heavy implement training, followed by the lighter work.
 The idea is to build basic shoulder strength before subjecting the shoulder joint and muscles to the high forces involved in whipping the arm forward at higher than usual speeds.

 To evaluate the benefits of "heavy first and then light ball training" versus simultaneous heavy and light throwing, scientists at the University of Hawaii recently asked 45 high school and 180 university baseball pitchers to participate in a 10-week training programme which included three workouts per week.
-A control group utilized only a standard weight (five ounce) baseball, a second group trained with both a standard and heavy (six ounce) baseball for five weeks, followed by five weeks with only a standard and light (four ounce) ball.
+A control group utilized only a standard weight (five ounces) baseball, a second group trained with both a standard and heavy (six ounces) baseball for five weeks, followed by five weeks with only a standard and light (four ounces) ball.
 The final group worked out with standard, heavy, and light balls simultaneously throughout the 10-week period.
 During a typical workout, the pitchers threw about 66 pitches.

 For the control group, each pitch was made with a standard ball.
 The group which simultaneously used standard, heavy, and light balls would throw (in order) 11 times with the regular ball, 22 times with the heavy, 22 times with the light, and then 11 times with the standard baseball.
 The heavy first and then light group sandwiched 11 standard throws around 44 heavy throws during the heavy, five-week period and 11 standard throws around 44 light ones during the final, five-week light period.